adarwoo/modbus_relay/docs/user_manual.md

 ## Device control registers

-These register share the holding registers mapping address but are write-only.
+These register share the holding registers mapping address space but are write-only.
-This group of register allow controlling the EStop and the relay.
+This group of register allows controlling the EStop and the controller device.

 > [!NOTE]
 > These registers are write only.
 The function ~~**03: Read multiple registers**~~ is not availble for this group.